Drama & Theater Arts

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Theater.
-About 2.9% of those with this major are international students.
+Theater appeals to people across the globe.
+About 2.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom